 It opens with, “Being submissive (hypotassō) to one another in reverence for Christ.”
 Verse 22 states, “wives to your own husbands, as to the Lord.”

-Therefore, when Bible translators separate verses 21 and 22 into different paragraphs, they leave verse 22 without a verb.
+Therefore, when a Bible translator separates verses 21 and 22 into different paragraphs, it leaves verse 22 without a verb.

 As a result, one cannot accurately interpret this phrase as applying to only women.